backengineering/FakeEnclave/README.md

 # FakeEnclave
-A poc that abuses Enclave
+A POC that abuses Enclave

 Tested in Win10 1809